glasswalk3r/Linux-NFS-BigDir/README.md

 ## Install

+This distribution will only work in Linux OS with perl version 5.14.4 or higher.
+Check the dist.ini file for details on that.

 You should install this module as any Perl module, but before that be sure to execute `h2ph` before trying to run any function from this module!

 In some system, you might need to use the system administrator account to run `h2ph` or even run some manual steps to fix files locations.